odavlstudio/odavl/sales/README_SALES.md

    - `[YOUR_EMAIL]` → Your business email
    - `[YOUR_PHONE]` → Your phone number
 3. Update company-specific metrics in the results section
-4. Add your headshot or company logo if desired
+4. Add your headshot or use the official ODAVL logo at `../logo/odavl.png` if desired

 ### Exporting to PDF